-g) Property, plant and equipment
+g) Plant and equipment

-Property, plant and equipment are stated at cost, net of accumulated depreciation and impairment losses, if any.
-Such cost includes the cost of replacing part of the property, plant and equipment.
-When significant parts of property, plant and equipment are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
-Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the property, plant and equipment as a replacement if the recognition criteria are satisfied.
+Plant and equipment are stated at cost, net of accumulated depreciation and impairment losses, if any.
+Such cost includes the cost of replacing part of the plant and equipment.
+When significant parts of plant and equipment are required to be replaced at intervals, the Group depreciates them separately based on their specific useful lives.
+Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment are satisfied.
 All other repair and maintenance costs are recognised in profit or loss as incurred.